The answer has 2 parts; one where we play nice, one where we speak out.

 .

 This way it becomes their system, from the beginning, even if we do a lot of the work in the implementation.
 There’s no defensiveness against what we’re advocating.
 Instead there’s a high degree of ownership.
 And it may be counter-intuitive but this is also the fastest way to make REAL changes – changes to things that matter, changes that “stick.”
-Managers who have used us and also used the high-profile traditional consulting companies provide some interesting insights.
+Managers who have used us and also used the high-profile traditional consulting companies provide some interesting insights. - We will personally work at whatever level it takes to produce results.
+Is high level Theory of Constraints and Synchronous Manufacturing education all you need?
+Fine.
+High-level involvement in the system design and also in the implementation planning and implementation itself?
+Fine.

 .